2024 IOLTA Grants

-***Applications WILL be accepted from organizations NEW to the IOLTA program (those that have not applied in the past), as well as current and past recipients.***
+***Applications are ENCOURAGED from organizations NEW to the IOLTA program (those that have not applied in the past), as well as current and past recipients.***

 - IOLTA awards are made possible from the interest earned on lawyers’ pooled trust checking accounts.
-The dollar amount available to grant will vary from year to year, based on several ungovernable factors.
-The Foundation is optimistic that the total grant amount for 2022 will increase significantly over the 2021 total.
-This anticipated increase will be allocated through a combination of new grant awards and an adjustment of grant award amounts to successful applicants.
-Keep this in mind as a determination is made whether to apply and, if so, the amount of funds to request.
+As such, the dollar amount available to grant will vary from year to year, based on interest rates and economic conditions.
+The Foundation is optimistic that the total grant amount for 2024 will increase significantly over the 2023 total.
+This anticipated increase will be allocated through a combination of new grant awards and an increase in grant award amounts to successful applicants.
+Keep this in mind when determining the grant amount to request.

-- Narrative answers to application questions are now subject to a character count (which will be performed by the document).
+- Narrative answers to application questions are subject to a character count (which will be governed by the document).

-- All materials are provided in PDF format, including an editable PDF for each of the four application formats.
+- All materials are provided in PDF format, including an editable PDF for each of the four applications.

 Applicants more likely to be DENIED a grant award are those that:

-- Depict a community with little use of the service offered, no matter how well-organized and well thought out the potential service might be.
+- Focus on a community with little use of the service offered, no matter how well organized and well thought out the potential service might be.

 - Show a poorly structured governing board (few members, numerous members employed in the same industry).

-- Show thin financial resources (IOLTA funds proposed as the sole source of funding, or lack of indication of efforts to secure other support).
+- Show lack of variety in revenue sources (IOLTA funds proposed as the sole source of funding, or lack of indication of efforts to secure other support).

-- Request an amount of funds that far exceeds prior IOLTA grant awards to similar organizations and organizations within the same category (see the list of 2021 awards on this site as a guide, while also considering the increase in available funding for this grant cycle).
+- Request a grant amount that is drastically out of alignment with IOLTA grant awards to similar organizations and organizations within the same category (see the list of 2022 awards on this site as a guide, while also considering the increase in available funding for this grant cycle).

 Applications more likely to RECEIVE a grant award are those that: